18F/before-you-ship/_pages/infrastructure/aws.md

 parent: Infrastructure
 ---

 At 18F, we use [Amazon Web Services](https://aws.amazon.com/) (AWS) as our [infrastructure as a service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) (IaaS).
-AWS hosts not just our production systems, but everything else too: development, staging, testing, etc. If you're used to developing locally, you should feel empowered to do everything in AWS if you'd like.
+We have accounts for our production systems and [sandboxes](../sandbox) for development and testing.
+If you're used to developing locally, you should feel empowered to do everything you'd like in an AWS [sandbox account](../sandbox).
 Note that AWS is currently the **only** approved IaaS provider.
-You're free to develop purely locally as long as you'd like, but if you want to get something online, AWS is the only option.
+You're free to develop purely locally as long as you'd like, but if you want to get something online, AWS and cloud.gov are your only options.
+In particular, you *cannot* send traffic from the internet to your local machine - you must use a sandbox account for this purpose.

 Even if you are familiar with IaaS providers in general, or AWS specifically, before you are given access you **must go through on-boarding with the 18F Infrastructure team**.